Deadlines and Process Information

-- From an insurance carrier outside the U.S. or coverage by foreign National Health Service programs, unless you are studying in a foreign country and the insurance provides coverage in that location
+- From an insurance carrier outside the U.S. or coverage by foreign National Health Service programs, unless you are studying outside of the United States and the insurance provides coverage in that location

-- From a health benefit plan that provides coverage through a closed network of providers, not reasonably accessible in the state of Massachusetts, for all but emergency services
+- From a health benefit plan that provides coverage through a closed network of providers, not reasonably accessible in the state in which you are located, for all but emergency services

 Coverage Away from Home

-Not all plans will offer coverage for services reasonably accessible to you in Massachusetts.
-Although your other insurance may meet the definition of comparable coverage, we recommend you review the Waiver Checklist.
-The checklist is a guideline designed to help you further evaluate your plan and assess whether your insurance would work for you while away from home.
+Not all plans offer coverage for services reasonably accessible to you in Massachusetts.
+Although your other insurance may meet the definition of comparable coverage, we recommend you review the waiver checklist to help you assess whether your insurance would provide coverage for you while away from home.

 Keeping your insurance and the Harvard Student Health InSURANCE Plan?